StyleFusion360: View-Consistent Head Stylization via Adaptive Style Modulation: Method

-We fine-tune the Style Appearance Module using a GAN-generated paired multiview dataset.
+We fine-tune the \textbf{Style Appearance Module} and the \textbf{Style Fusion Attention Module} using a GAN-generated paired multi-view dataset.
 Specifically, we adopt a 3D GAN~\cite{Bilecen2025IdentityPreserving3DHeadStylization} that is stylized for a target domain by fine-tuning a base panoramic head generator~\cite{an2023panohead}.
-While the resulting paired images (original vs.\ stylized) inherit the limited photorealism of GAN-based synthesis, they provide consistent head geometry and well-aligned stylization across multiple views.
-This structure is crucial: it enables the network to learn how stylization should vary with pose while keeping identity and geometry intact.
+Although the resulting paired images (original vs.\ stylized) inherit the limited photorealism of GAN-based synthesis, they provide consistent head geometry and well-aligned stylization across multiple views.
+Crucially, since the \textit{Content Appearance Module} remains frozen and was pretrained on high-quality real faces, the network learns to produce realistic and identity-preserving stylizations even when presented with real content images, effectively bypassing the limitations of the synthetic training data.

-During inference, however, the input content image is processed by the Content Appearance Module, which remains frozen and was pretrained on high-quality real faces.
-As a result, although the training pairs originate from lower-fidelity synthetic data, the model is able to transfer learned, view-consistent stylistic patterns onto real high-resolution inputs.
-Crucially, our method overcomes the two main limitations of the original GAN-generated dataset: (i) it is not constrained by the lower photorealism of the synthetic images, and (ii) it is not limited to the set of styles provided during GAN training.
-Once trained, our model can generate high-quality stylization for arbitrary styles, including unseen domains.

-Specifically, during training, the front-view \( I_{\text{content}} \) and back-view \( I_{\text{content\_back}} \) content head images are passed through the Content Appearance Module, which remains frozen throughout the process.
-The stylized reference images \( I_{\text{style}} \), obtained from~\cite{Bilecen2025IdentityPreserving3DHeadStylization}, are chosen to depict identities different from that of the content image \( I_{\text{content}} \), ensuring that the Style Appearance Module learns to disentangle style attributes from identity information.
-Example image pairs are given in the Supplementary.
-The camera poses are controlled by a pre-trained ControlNet.
-Consequently, the extracted content, style, and pose features from these modules are fed into the main SD-UNet with Style Fusion Attention and the trainable View Consistency Module to generate identity-preserving stylized head images that remain consistent across multiple viewpoints.
-Importantly, unlike~\cite{Bilecen2025IdentityPreserving3DHeadStylization}, which requires domain-specific training for each style, our model is not restricted to any particular style domain during inference and can synthesize high-quality results for arbitrary styles without additional domain-specific data.
+During training, stylized reference images are chosen to depict identities different from the content image, encouraging disentanglement between style and identity.
+The extracted content, style, and pose features are fused in the main SD-UNet via \textit{Style Fusion Attention} and the trainable \textit{View Consistency Module}, enabling multi-view consistent stylized outputs.
+Unlike prior GAN-based stylization approaches~\cite{Bilecen2025IdentityPreserving3DHeadStylization}, which require domain-specific training for each style, our method generalizes to arbitrary new styles at inference without additional fine-tuning or per-style optimization.